disorder/espire/README.md

 I've been also planning to tinker with ESP-NOW if direct client-controller connection would be feasible - as a method more resilient to circumvent possible WiFi issues.
+But it seems that it can't work simultaneously with WiFi and that means no network access on controller or client devices limiting usability, in addition to more new code and complexity.
+Solution with another proxy device would still require WiFi to relay messages to controller.
+One strategically placed Access Point is better solution.
+ESP-WIFI-MESH may be more interesting than ESP-NOW or SoftAP for standalone network.

 Due to the various factors it will take some time until this project has priority again so I wanted to publish and back up it in current